-Celtic Christians during the period of the Celtic Revival (ca. 430-800 AD) turned their world rightside-up for Jesus Christ.
+Celtic Christians during the period of the Celtic Revival (ca. 430-800 AD) turned large sectors of their world rightside-up for Jesus Christ.
 They had few material resources.
 They came from a backwater part of the world.
 They were opposed by existing church leaders and local governments.
 They lived humbly and according to rigorous disciplines, encouraging and edifying one another as they evangelized the lost, healed the sick, taught and discipled the eager, and sent out missionaries by the thousands to proclaim the Gospel of the Kingdom of Jesus Christ.

 The impact of their faith rippled throughout Europe and down the corridors of history.
 In many ways, the world is still reaping the benefits of this season of revival which the Lord was pleased to bring.

 How were they able to do this?
 The achievement of Celtic Christians was the result, in the first place, of their view of God.
 They could not be accused of having a too-small vision of God, as our excerpt for today makes clear.
 They believed David when he said there is no god like our God, none so great, so vast, so majestic, so mighty, so good and strong, and so ready to help His people as they follow Him in faith.

 Celtic Christians did not look upon God in temporal or material terms.
 They understood Him to be wholly spiritual – pure, undefiled, and unimpeded in all His purposes.
 God created time and the cosmos, but He exists over and beyond and throughout them, and is in no way affected by anything in them.
 He sustains the world and everything in it without breaking a sweat, “without movement of His own.”
 He is eternal, unchanging, sovereign over times and places and peoples, and welcoming to every good work and good effort on the part of those He has redeemed for Himself.